Viet Thanh Nguyen on redefining what it means to be a refugee

 This interview originally aired on Oct.
 6, 2016.

 Viet Thanh Nguyen was born in what was previously known as South Vietnam in 1971.
 Four years later, after the fall of Saigon, his family was forced to flee to the United States as refugees, eventually settling in California.
 His first novel The Sympathizer, is an ambitious, disturbing novel that explores the aftermath of the Vietnam War through the eyes of a Communist Party spy who escapes Saigon for California, where he carries on his double life through assassinations and the making of a Hollywood war film.

-The Sympathizer, was on 30 "best of the year" lists and won numerous awards, including the 2016 Pulitzer Prize.
-Nguyen spoke to Eleanor Wachtel from Los Angeles.
+The Sympathizer was on 30 "best of the year" lists in 2016 and won numerous awards, including the Pulitzer Prize.
+In 2016, Nguyen spoke to Eleanor Wachtel from Los Angeles.

 On the degradation of Vietnamese "boat people"

 By 1978 Vietnam was a poor country.
 People were starving, there was a lot of desperation and the victorious Vietnamese government was persecuting people who had been affiliated with the defeated regime.
 People started fleeing the country, and for most people — tens of thousands of people — their only option was to flee by boat.